 More recently, hospitals are using a device called a Neopuff that attaches to the baby’s mask or ET tube (instead of a bag).
 Thus, instead of the volume of air going to the baby being controlled by a team member’s hand, a T-piece and tubing is attached to the baby’s mask.
 The end of the tubing is attached to a machine that shows how much pressure is going to the baby’s lungs each time a breath is delivered.
 A breath is delivered simply by using a finger to push down on the T-piece.

-- If, after the baby is suctioned, the baby’s heart rate is slow and the baby is either apneic or having difficulty breathing, the medical team should bag the baby.
+- If, after the baby is suctioned, she has a slow heart rate and is either apneic or having difficulty breathing.

-- If attempted intubation is prolonged and unsuccessful, bag to mask PPV should be performed, especially if there is a persistent bradycardia.
+- If attempted intubation is prolonged and unsuccessful, especially if there is a persistent bradycardia.

-- Bagging is done with chest compressions during CPR.
+- If chest compressions are performed during CPR.

-- Anytime the baby starts to deteriorate (there is a drop in heart rate, blood pressure, and/or oxygen level, and/or a big increase in carbon dioxide level), bagging should be done.
+- If the baby starts to deteriorate (there is a drop in heart rate, blood pressure, and/or oxygen level, and/or a big increase in carbon dioxide level).

 - With a mask, there is a chance of a lot of air going to the baby’s stomach.